5 Simple Things You Can Do to Get Barista-Style Coffee

 Has quite an intense flavor.
 The flavour can differ depending how it is processed e.g. chocolate, floral flavored like jasmine and citrus flavors like lemon and lime.

 Has a sweet acidic taste, similar to apples and pears.

 Has a citrus taste like lemon or lime.
 Less body and sweetness than Bourbon.

 Ask any barista, and they will tell you the importance of having a good quality grind to get the best coffee.
 Poor quality grinding will give you a coffee grind with a lot of different grind sizes which will affect how the flavor of the coffee is extracted during the brewing process.

 Although it is preferred that you freshly grind coffee whenever you brew coffee, it would be better to get your coffee bean supplier to pre-grind for you if you don't have a quality grinder at home.

-You can check out the link below for some recommended coffee grinders.
-According to the article, there are 2 types of grinders - the blade and the burr grinders.
-Burr grinders are apparently better but you can read article to find out more about the difference between the two.
+According to Business Insider, there are two types of grinders: The blade and the burr grinders.
+Burr grinders are apparently better, but you can read the article to find out more about the difference between the two.

-Storage is also an important factor in getting your cup of barista style coffee.
-Coffee needs to be stored in a cool dry place - and by that, I don't mean the fridge.
+Storage is also an important factor in getting your cup of barista-style coffee.
+Coffee needs to be stored in a cool dry place—and by that, I don't mean the fridge.
 The cool and moist environment in the fridge can damage the coffee.
-And if you are thinking of putting the coffee in the freezer to preserve the flavor (like how most people do for cut vegetables or fruits), don't - as the defrosting process can actually damage the coffee, making it lose its original flavor.
+And if you are thinking of putting the coffee in the freezer to preserve the flavor (like how most people do for cut vegetables or fruits), don't since the defrosting process can actually damage the coffee, making it lose its original flavor.
 Keep coffee in an airtight container in a cool dry place, like where you would usually store your dry goods.